Veli-Matti Savinainen: International play

 Savinainen represented Finland at the 2018 Olympic Games.
 He was also named as a reserve player for the team at the 2022 Beijing Olympics.
 Savinainen also played at the 2013, 2014, 2017, 2018, and 2019 World Championships, winning the 2019 tournament and the finishing the 2014 tournament with a silver medal.
 In the 2017 tournament, he was the second-highest scorer and third-highest points scorer on his team with seven points.
 Savinainen was selected by the coaching staff as one of the three best players of the Finnish team.
 He was also selected as his team's best player at the end of the preliminary round match against Slovenia.
 Savinainen served as Finland's alternate captain in the 2019 tournament.

 Savinainen has played a total of 105 senior level national games with 47 points.
 Savinainen made his senior national team debut on 4 April 2012 in a Euro Hockey Challenge match against Switzerland in Rapperswil.
 He was immediately assigned to the left wing of Finland's first line-up alongside Mika Pyörälä and Jesse Joensuu.
 Savinainen's first international goal came in the second match against Switzerland in Arosa on 6 April 2012.
 Savinainen was ultimately eliminated from Finland's final World Championship squad among the last players.
 He was also left out of the 2021 team at the last minute when Savinainen did not recover as expected from surgery after the KHL season.

 Personal life

 Savinainen has played in the Finnish roller hockey league for the team Pahalampi.
 Savinainen played football until he was 15.
 According to his own words, he also tried to make rap music when he was 14–15, at which time Savinainen unofficially used the stage name MC Waterdoctor.
 Savinainen was fined in 2013 for an assault that occurred in March 2012.

 In June 2018, it was announced that Savinainen would start as a shareholder in the Kiekko-Espoo organization, which was playing in the Suomi-sarja at the time.

+In March 2026, Savinainen sparked controversy, as he refused to wear a specific pride jersey in an equality themed match organized by his employer TPS, stating that he does not consider pride ideology something which he wishes to personally support.